pavelis/sensor-watchdog/README.md

 `SENSOR_PASSWORD` is a password for sensor configuration

-By default, a sensor's authentication is disabled, thus these fields should be blank.
+If a sensor's authentication is disabled (by default), these fields should be blank.

 `SENSOR_ID` is a sensor's ID, as it shown on the map: https://maps.sensor.community/ after the `#` sign.